 Prior to joining the court in King County, Justice Gonzalez practiced both criminal and civil law.
 He was an Assistant United States Attorney in the Western District of Washington, where he was part of the team that successfully prosecuted the international terrorism case U.S. v.
 Ressam.
 He also prosecuted organized crime cases and served as the Hate Crimes Prosecution Coordinator.
 After September 11, he lectured on international terrorism prosecution to U.S. Attorneys in Washington D.C.

 Justice Gonzalez has also served as a Domestic Violence Prosecutor for the City of Seattle, and an Associate in the Business Law Department at the Seattle law firm Hillis Clark Martin & Peterson.
 While working in private practice, he regularly provided pro bono representation to people who could not afford to pay for a lawyer.
 Justice Gonzalez continues to be a frequent lecturer at continuing legal education seminars, and taught State Constitutional Law at Gonzaga Law School in April 2018.
 He earned his B.A. with Honors in East Asian Studies from Pitzer College and his J.D. from U.C.
 Berkeley School of Law.

-Justice Gonzalez is rated Exceptionally Well Qualified for the Supreme Court by 10 bar associations in Washington, including Washington Women Lawyers and the newly formed Veterans Bar Association.
+Justice Gonzalez is rated Exceptionally Well Qualified for the Supreme Court by 10 bar associations in Washington, including Washington Women Lawyers and the Veterans Bar Association.
 He was honored to receive Outstanding Judge of the Year Awards from multiple organizations including the Washington State Bar Association.
 He has received broad bipartisan support from hundreds of endorsers from across Washington State.